cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/jailbreak-removal/removing-palera1n-atv.md

    - For a **rootless** jailbreak, run: `palera1n --force-revert -l`
 1. When ready, press `Enter` and follow the on-screen instructions to enter <router-link to="/faq/#what-is-dfu-mode">DFU mode</router-link>.

-Your device should now be unjailbroken and boot into a stock environment.
+Your device should now be unjailbroken and boot into a stock environment.'

 :::

 ::: tip

 The Apple TV HD has an issue where they will get stuck midway through this process in pongoOS.
 To work around this, you'll need to do the following:
-:

 1. In the terminal window, press `Control` + `C` on your keyboard.
 1. Rerun the command that you just ran.